Kavi-ya/Web-Radio/README.md

-Here's a `README.md` file for your web radio project using the provided code:

 ---

 # Web Radio Project

-This project demonstrates how to create a simple web radio streaming application using an ESP32 (or compatible board) that connects to a Wi-Fi network and plays MP3 audio streams.
+This project demonstrates how to create a simple web radio streaming application using an ESP32 that connects to a Wi-Fi network and plays MP3 audio streams using MAX98357A module.
 The ESP32 is used to stream audio from an internet radio station and output it via I2S audio hardware.

 ## Features